jpolton/NEMO_docs/docs/AMM7_3D_Harmonic_analysis.rst

   ./rsub subm 1982 2 1

 Output files are not readable with ferret.
-ALl but the edges are emtpy
+All but the edges are emtpy

 Recompile without key_diaharm
 Resubmit as a restart.
 Note that this may be problematic since the restart data is not great::